Cargo terminal entry & exit requirements

 There are no exceptions to the access requirements.

-VPCM’s Station Pier facility (excluding TT-Line leased area) is classified as a cargo terminal under the Act.
+Ports Victoria’s Station Pier facility (excluding TT-Line leased area) is classified as a cargo terminal under the Act.

 Entry and exit requirements

-A person must be nominated in writing by the cargo terminal hirer, shipping agent or ship’s Master, as an approved person to enter the cargo terminal area of Station Pier.
+A person must be nominated in writing by the cargo terminal hirer, shipping agent or ship’s master, as an approved person to enter the cargo terminal area of Station Pier.
 This includes international seafarers.

 - If the person has a valid Maritime Security Identification Card (MSIC), issued to them: